aklampert/Inefficient_sorting_algorithm/README.md

-package klamand;

 public class Sort2 {

+	public static void main(String[] args){

 	//The purpose of this code was for learning puproses strictly.
 It is too inefficient for any serious use
 	//I had an idea I wanted to implement, regardless of it's inefficiencies
 	//Forced me to get better at method writing and how to manipulate arrays
 	//Note that for 100,000 elements in array, it took about 15 seconds for this algorithm to sort
 	//Method descriptions yet to come

-	public static void main(String[] args){
 		int[] array = {93, 4, 18, 84, 96, 3, 3, 4, 12, 9, 78, 49, 101, 249, 15};

 		for(int e : sort2lg(array)) System.out.print(e + " ");